Train-In-Blocks-Ltd/Landing/content/blog/marketing-tips-for-personal-trainers.md

 date: 2022-05-18T08:47:25.694Z
 postDesc: Follow these simple but effective tips to improve your marketing skills
 ---
-Being a personal trainer is undoubtedly a challenging but rewarding industry.
+As we know, being a personal trainer is undoubtedly a challenging but rewarding industry.
 You are making a pertinent difference to people's lives and watching someone grow and develop before your eyes surely brings an immense feeling of satisfaction.

 But to continue on an upward trajectory, and to get the best out of life in the industry, personal trainers — as self-employed workers — have to be business savvy by marketing themselves and the services they offer.[ In our interview with PT Sean Wilson](https://traininblocks.com/blog/sean-wilson-personal-trainer-interview/), Sean spoke at length about how marketing strategy is a crucial piece of weaponry in a trainer's armoury.
+It sets you apart from the field and strong marketing gives you a unique USP.

 So with that in mind, Train In Blocks can help you, with a few simple marketing tips, to improve this aspect of your modus operandi.